mongodb/specifications/source/sessions/driver-sessions.rst

     * Fork
     * In the parent, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is the same.
     * In the child, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is different.

+13. To confirm that implicit sessions are only obtained after a successful connection checkout

+    * Create a MongoClient with a maxPoolSize of 1
+    * Run 3 operations in parallel
+    * Assert that the session count never rises above 1

 Tests that only apply to drivers that have not implemented OP_MSG and are still using OP_QUERY
 ----------------------------------------------------------------------------------------------